-Transitional kindergarten bridges the path between preschool and kindergarten and gives students a head start that will yield huge payoffs in future academic success.
-TK provides the gift of time that will help students build a strong foundation for future school success.
+Transitional kindergarten bridges the path between preschool and kindergarten and gives students the gift of time that will help them build a strong foundation for future school success.
 It blends social and emotional experience with academic learning, so that students not only learn essential pre-literacy, pre-math, and other cognitive skills, but also develop social and self-regulation skills needed to succeed in school and life.
 One out of every four kindergarten students in California will benefit from transitional kindergarten.
 As of 2014, TK serves 134,000 students each year.

 TK is a win-win-win for children, families and schools.